Sector14/cougar-util/Readme.md

 The snag is that HOTASCompiler deletes this file as soon as it's done.
 As a workaround you can remove the Delete permission on the HOTAS directory.
-Properties/Security tab/ Advanced, Change permissions,Add, Enter Everyone for the object name, Ok, tick Deny column for "Delete subfolders and files" and then Apply and ok out.
+Properties/Security tab/ Advanced, Change permissions,Add, Enter Everyone for the object name, Ok, tick Deny column for "Delete sub-folders and files" and then Apply and ok out.

 You can now use Foxy to compile any TMJ/TMM file and find the corresponding bin file in the virtual store.
-Generate a bin file for each TMJ game profile you wish to use, transfer to linux and then you can use the cougar-util (once supported) to upload and switch between profiles.
+Generate a bin file for each TMJ game profile you wish to use, transfer to Linux and then you can use the cougar-util (once supported) to upload and switch between profiles.